alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 ## ⌛ Conclusion

-Quantum mechanics explains reality with particles that are described by a wave, but which can still be found in just one place at a time.
+The theory of quantum mechanics explains reality with particles that are described by a wave, but which can still be found in just one place at a time.
 The double-slit experiment is a particularly good interesting illustration of this pesky behaviour.